In the United States and elsewhere, wedding season is quickly approaching.

 If you’ve read Domna (Parts Two and Parts Four, especially) or The Trials of Hercules: Book One of the Osteria Chronicles, you’ll have been a guest at an Osterian wedding or two.

 By now (because I keep going on and on and on about it), you’ll know that the world and culture of Osteria was heavily influenced by (“stolen from”) Ancient Rome and, to a lesser extent, Greece.
-So how does an Osterian wedding compare to one from the days of the Roman Empire?
+So how did Romans of yesteryear get hitched and how does an Osterian ceremony compare?

 You’re How Old?